Goosewing Cottage Elopements [Updated 2022]

 The Bride made a promise to the Grooms son to love him and look after him.
 There wasn’t a dry eye in the house.

 After the ceremony, we do some really relaxed and fun photos.
 And seriously… don’t worry about this.
 My job is to get you guys to relax, have fun and just be yourselves.
-I hate stiff awkward poses and I would much rather take photos of you running through fields and explore this beautiful countryside as the sun sets over the mountains.
+I hate stiff awkward poses and I would much rather take photos of you running through fields and exploring this beautiful countryside as the sun sets over the mountains.

 Photographically speaking, one of the great things about Goosewing Cottage elopements, is that Stephanie always tries to encourage you to have the ceremony towards sunset.
 Having your ceremony and your photos at sunset means that you will be shooting in the best light.
 This is the single most important factor (other than a good photographer) in getting beautiful images from your elopement.
 And it seriously has the best sunsets!
 I have photographed elopements with some of the most stunning sunsets and I have said that everyone will think I photoshopped the sunset in because it just doesn’t look real!
 Like this one below.